 Officials with World Level Licensing have more exposure and do better.
 The Kata World License is renewable every 2 years.
 This is a hardship sometimes for those wanting to stay licensed since it costs time and money to keep.

 A Karate is like my wife, my life!
 When I was attending the University of Tokyo, there was a shrine “Yasukuni Shinto Temple” next door.
 I used to visit there.
 One day. my English professor told me there were many young men resting there.
 Men dead from Kamikaze.
-They really wanted to live, have families but had to make the sacrifice of their life for their country.
+They really wanted to live and have families, but had to make the sacrifice of their life for their country.
 He told me we were lucky to have been born later.
-He told me that I must do something very hard in my life otherwise they would have died for nothing.
-This was a big driving force for commitment.
+He told me that I must do something very hard in my life, otherwise these young soldiers would have died for nothing.
+This was a big driving force for my commitment.
 I have been very lucky.
-I have a wonderful family, good people around me.
+I have a wonderful family and good people around me.
 I am not rich but I am very happy.

 Q And finally, the most important question to ask a Master; what is the true essence of Karate to you?

-A As an Instructor, I feel that everyone should have a long and healthy life.
+A As an instructor, I feel that everyone should have a long and healthy life.
 This is most important.
-Young people not to use drugs.
-Understanding peaceful relationship. when you are physically and mentally strong, then you do not get into trouble.
-Seeing the true being.
+Encouraging our youth to maintain a healthy lifestyle.
+Understanding peaceful relationships.
+When you are physically and mentally strong, then you do not get into trouble.
+Seeing the true meaning of being.
 Karate is about making one’s mind and body strong so that you learn; peacefulness is the way.
 When reaching this level, one sees the true beauty in all things.

-A true Master loves the human being, old or young.
+A true Master loves all human beings, old or young.
 He truly loves all human kind, animals, plants, nature, and all living things.
 He has a good heart and loving feelings.
 Every moment counts.
-Every master and teacher should create a peaceful atmosphere.
-Have good health and healthy relationships.
+Every master and teacher should create a peaceful atmosphere and encourage their students to establish healthy relationships.